 - The actual bit sequence is the sign bit first, followed by the exponent and finally the significand bits.

 - The exponent does not have a sign; instead an exponent bias is subtracted from it (127 for single and 1023 for double precision).
 This, and the bit sequence, allows floating-point numbers to be compared and sorted correctly even when interpreting them as integers.

-- The significand’s most significant digit is omitted and assumed to be 1, except for subnormal numbers which are marked by an all-0 exponent and allow a number range beyond the smallest and largest numbers given in the table above, at the cost of precision.
+- The significand’s most significant digit is omitted and assumed to be 1, except for subnormal numbers which are marked by an all-0 exponent and allow a number range beyond the smallest numbers given in the table above, at the cost of precision.

 - There are separate positive and a negative zero values, differing in the sign bit, where all other bits are 0.
 These must be considered equal even though their bit patterns are different.

 - There are special positive and negative infinity values, where the exponent is all 1-bits and the significand is all 0-bits.
 These are the results of calculations where the positive range of the exponent is exceeded, or division of a regular number by zero.